It’s not easy finding the right dress shoe types for your conventional suit.

 Oxford is best worn with suits for the most formal occasions.

-They are the shoe to go for when you’ve been invited into a black-tie event.
+They are the shoes to go for when you’ve been invited to a black-tie event.

 However, this doesn’t mean you cannot wear them to your office or your other semi-formal events.